pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 the  code works.
 There will also be mention of how the code could be improved and what errorchecking could help out.

-This is an exellent tutorial for people getting their first look at the  *pygame* code.
+This is an excellent tutorial for people getting their first look at the  *pygame* code.
 Once *pygame* is fully installed, you can find and run the chimp demo for yourself in the examples directory.